spotfiresoftware/tibco-streaming-samples/web/prometheus-metrics/prometheus-metrics-app/src/site/markdown/index.md

   metrics from node A through a **prometheus.yml** file.
 * Wait for node A to come up
-* Trigger the java integration test: it consists in polling the Prometheus instance HTTP interface for a builtin TIBCO&reg; Streaming Metric name to come up.
+* Trigger the java integration test: it consists in polling the Prometheus instance HTTP interface for a builtin Spotfire&reg; Streaming Metric name to come up.
 * Stop the Prometheus docker container
 * Stop node A